QuCAI-Lab/qhack2022-hackeinberg-project/README.md

 1. With the spin orbitals of the molecule of interest, compute its second-quantized electronic Hamiltonian in the STO-3G basis.

 2. Map the fermionic Hamiltonian given in terms of its fermionic operators into a spin qubit-equivalent Hamiltonian using either Bravyi-Kitaev or the inverted Jordan–Wigner transformation.
 This is required to perform gate-based quantum computation.
-The Hamiltonian will be used to compute the cost function that evaluate the expectation value of the Hamiltonian, while the number of qubits is required to obtain the electronic excitations and to set up the quantum circuit.
+The Hamiltonian will be used to compute the cost function that evaluates the expectation value of the Hamiltonian, while the number of qubits is required to obtain the electronic excitations and to set up the quantum circuit.

 3. Obtain the single and double electronic excitations by acting with the electron annihilation and creation operators on the Hartree-Fock reference state.